btaba/blog/_posts/2018-05-15-recursive-context-managers.md

 comments: True
 ---

-After several years as a Python user, I think I'm finally coming around to really appreciating the language.
-Whatever it lacks as a dynamically typed scripting language (granted there is now [mypy](http://mypy-lang.org)), it makes up for it with its ease of use and readability.

-To illustrate what I mean, I'll use an example from a problem I had at work with context managers.
-But first, I'll describe what context managers are.
+Python is really awesome!
+To illustrate what I mean, I'll use an example with context managers.

-## WTF is a context manager?
+## What is a context manager?

-A context manager is basically what allows you to use the `with` statement in Python.
+A context manager is what allows you to use the `with` statement in Python.
 For example if you wanted to write to a file, you *could* do this:

 ```python